madiakhm/Crossroads/README.md

 4. Compile the program using the following command: g++ -o car_intersection car_intersection.cpp -std=c++11 -pthread

 Note: The `-std=c++11` flag is used to enable C++11 features, and the `-pthread` flag is used to link the pthread library for multithreading support.

-5. Run the compiled executable:
+5. Run the compiled executable:./car_intersection
-./car_intersection

 **Example Output**